Jon Hamm as Don Draper, Madison Avenue ad man with a dark past

-Don’s single worn accessory is his watch, a simple but elegant Jaeger-LeCoultre Memovox with a “Tuxedo” silver and white dial inside a round steel case.
-The watch is worn on a black leather strap.
+Don’s single worn accessory is his watch, a simple but elegant Jaeger-LeCoultre Memovox with a “Tuxedo” silver and white dial inside a round steel case and worn on a black leather strap.
 By the following season, Don has replaced his Memovox with the Reverso, another Jaeger-LeCoultre model that is still made today.

 Curiously but not surprisingly, Don does not wear a wedding band.
 Most men started wearing wedding bands during World War II as a reminder of their wives back home.
 Don, a Korean War vet- never mind.
 I won’t say anything.
 If you haven’t seen the show, it’ll be a spoiler.
 Just know that it makes sense that he doesn’t wear one and watch the show.